 2. They Also Improve Our Mental Health

 You bet!
-Owning a dog gives us a sense of purpose.
+When you get a dog, your life gains a new purpose.
 There’s a life depending on you!

 Besides, do you know those days when you’re feeling down in the dumps and don’t want to get out of bed?
 Too bad!
 You have to because you need to take your dog out for walks and feed him.

 When you have a dog you can’t afford to spend the whole day hiding away from the world in the comfort of your bed.

 Besides, even if you’re feeling miserable, it only takes one look at your dog’s silly and happy face to make you smile.
 You’ll realize that the world isn’t that bad after all!

 Don’t believe me?
 Ok, here’s some science for you!

 It’s a fact that people who take their dogs to work have lower stress levels throughout the workday.